South Tyrolean Freedom: History

 The South Tyrolean Freedom emerged as a split from the Union for South Tyrol (UfS) in May 2007.
 On 8 June 2007 it was notarially founded in Brixen.
 The founding members were Herbert Campidell, Eva Klotz, Sven Knoll, Reinhold Ladurner, Roland Lang, Sepp Mitterhofer, Werner Thaler and Dietmar Zwerger.

-In mid 2007, the party presented a provocative poster campaign with the slogan Süd-Tirol ist nicht Italien! ("South Tyrol is not Italy") and the Austrian flag as background.
-A sign with the same content was also set up at the Brenner Pass border, in June 2008.
+In mid-2007, the party presented a provocative poster campaign with the slogan Süd-Tirol ist nicht Italien! ("South Tyrol is not Italy") and the Austrian flag as background.
+A sign with the same content was also set up at the Brenner Pass border between Italy and Austria, in June 2008.

 In April 2009, the STF became a full member of the European Free Alliance, a pan-European organization of regionalist parties.
 Gudrun Kofler from the STF Youth (Junge Süd-Tiroler Freiheit) was elected as Vice President of the EFA Youth.

 In January 2012, it was reported that the party had reached 2,800 members, a lot more than UfS in its best days.

-In the 2013 provincial election, the STF won 7.2%, its record high so far, resulting in three provincial councillors.
+In the 2013 provincial election, the STF won 7.2% of the vote, its record high so far, resulting in three provincial councillors.

 In November 2014, Klotz, who had served in the Provincial Council for 31 consecutive years (for SH, UfS and STF), announced her resignation from the assembly in order to take care of her husband, who was severely ill.

 In the 2018 provincial election, the party obtained 6.0% of the vote and two provincial councillors.

 In the municipal elections in September 2020, South Tyrolean Freedom competed in 29 South Tyrolean municipalities with 140 candidates.
 It was able to increase its seats from 41 to 49.

 In the 2023 provincial election, the party surged to 10.9% of the vote, translating into four provincial councillors.